 When a child is born out of wedlock, New York State acknowledges no legal guardianship over the child.
 In other words, the child has no legal father.
 If you are married, then the courts will assume that you are the father regardless of biologically fathered the child.

 If you aren’t married to the mother of your child, it is important to establish paternity early in the process.
 In some cases, the mother may attempt to hide paternity from you or claim that you are the father when you are not.
 The latter is a different situation entirely and outside the scope of this article.
 If you want to establish your paternity of a child, New York State makes this process fairly easy even if you are not married.

 As the father, you could sign a voluntary Acknowledgment of Paternity Form.
 Alternatively, you can force the court to intervene on your behalf to determine the paternity of a child.
 In either case, if you are the biological father of the child, your parental rights can be established.
 This is the first step in gaining parental rights over your child and becoming a key part of their life.

 Let Us Protect Your Rights to Your Children

 Studies show that children do much better emotionally and academically when they have their father actively involved in their lives.
 As a father that is separating or divorcing, you may be experiencing one of the most stressful and painful times in your life, with many changes and adjustments to make.

-If you fear parental alienation or your case resulting in an unfavorable outcome in regards to child custody and visitation, we urge you to contact an Albany family law lawyer from our firm.
+If you fear parental alienation or your case resulting in an unfavorable outcome in regards to child custody and visitation, we urge you to contact an Albany family law lawyer from The Colwell Law Group, LLC.
 With our services, we will be your greatest legal advocates and will ensure that your rights to your children are zealously protected.